MattHodge/matthodge.github.io/_posts/2016-03-28-windows-metric-dashboards-with-influxdb-and-grafana.md

 ![Configure Grafana Graph Name](/images/posts/influxdb_grafana_windows/grafana_general_tab.png "Configure Grafana Data Source")

 Head over to the `Axes & Grid` tab.
 There are a ton of options here.
-As this is a graph to show CPU usage of one or more Hyper-V servers, I choose to structure  and enter a name for the graph.
+As this is a graph to show CPU usage of one or more Hyper-V servers, I chose to structure  and enter a name for the graph.

 * As we are looking at the `% Processor Time` performance counter, set the `Left Y Unit` to be `percent (0-100)`.
 * Set some `threshold` levels - these just give a nice visual representation of when you should be worried about a the graph entering the [danger zone](https://i.imgur.com/oq2qkUN.gifv).